impleum/ImpleumCoreBlackEdition/README.md

 This is the repository of the Impleum Core Wallet Black Edition, a full node staking wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.

-# Building and running the Solaris Core daemon
+# Building and running the Impleum Core daemon

 The Impleum Core daemon is the backend REST service, hosting a Impleum node upon which Impleum Core BE depends.
 The Impleum Core daemon is hosted in another repository.
 All information on building and running the daemon can be found [here](https://github.com/impleum/ImpleumCoreBlackEdition/blob/master/Documentation/getting-started.md).